-Ever thought about sitting down and writing a letter to your ex?
+Ever thought about sitting down and writing a divorce apology letter to your ex?
 I’m not saying you have to send the letter, or even show it to anyone.
-I just think it could be a very healthy and productive way to gain some clarity and inner peace when it comes to your divorce.
+I’m also not saying the divorce is your fault or all your fault.
+But a divorce apology letter could be a very healthy and productive way to gain some clarity and inner peace when it comes to your divorce.
 Here is an anonymous letter that includes a divorce apology, from one woman to her ex husband.

 So, with that said, I first want to tell you that I’m truly sorry for many things.
 Divorce is never any one person’s fault, and while in my mind, I always blamed you, I now realize there are many things I could have done differently to be a better wife.

 Maybe I could have tried harder to help you through some tough times, maybe I could have been less selfish in some ways, and maybe I could have waited longer before I gave up hope and allow us both to concede.